 - Consult with your site’s IT team to set up automated reports

 - Monitor data submission uploads and address errors with RegistryInsights

 Decreasing Data Entry Burden

-- AAOS has partnered with technology vendors to facilitate the data submission process
+- AAOS has partnered with Authorized Vendors to facilitate the data submission process

 - Reuse data that already exists in medical record, practice management, and patient reported outcome (PRO) systems